QuirkyCort/kicad/README.md

 # kicad
-kicad symbols, footprints, and models
+Collection of kicad symbols, footprints, and models

+Some are made by me, some are not.